-- 1. Documentation and other supporting evidence must be submitted to DSS.
+- 1. Documentation and other supporting evidence must be submitted to OAS.
 Students should submit their documentation and request for accommodations prior to enrollment whenever possible.
 Guidelines for documentation are outlined below. - a.
-Documentation of disability must be provided by a properly credentialed professional.
-Additional information may include former IEP's, letters from academic professionals, results of standardized testing and grades. - b.
-Documentation should - o Establish the existence of an impairment - o Indicate the degree to which the student's impairment substantially limits a major life activity - o Describe the manner in which the impairment limits the individual's ability to function in the academic environment - c.
-Documentation may include but is not limited to - Test scores - o Objective medical data - o Clinical Observations - Past academic or professional history - The student's actual performance in similar situations - d.
-A direct link between the diagnosis and the requested accommodations disabilitysupport.elp@ttuhsc.edu • elpaso.ttuhsc.edu/elpaso/studentservices/disabilitysupport
+Documentation of disability must be provided by a properly credentialed medical professional.
+Additional information may include former IEP's, letters from academic professionals, results of standardized testing, and grades. - b.
+Documentation should: - i.
+Establish the existence of an impairment - ii.
+Indicate the degree to which the student's impairment substantially limits a major life activity - iii.
+Describe the manner in which the impairment limits the individual's ability to function in the academic environment - c.
+Documentation may include but is not limited to - i.
+Test scores - ii.
+Objective medical data - iii.
+Clinical Observations

+- iv.
+Past academic or professional history - v.
+The student's actual performance in similar situations - d.
+A direct link between the diagnosis and the requested accommodations

 Please refer to pages 10-15 for more detailed information related to documentation guidelines.
-Documentation guidelines can also be found on the DSS Webpage through Student Services (www.elpaso.ttuhsc.edu/studentservices/dss) or the DSS office.
+Documentation guidelines can also be found on the OAS webpage through Student Services (https://elpaso.ttuhsc.edu/elpaso/studentservices/accessibility/)